 We grant credit to customers in the normal course of business and generally do not require collateral from domestic customers.
 When deemed appropriate, receivables from customers outside the United States are supported by letters of credit from financial institutions.
 The Company performs on-going credit evaluations of its customers' financial condition, and it generally requires no collateral.
 The Company maintains an allowance for credit losses on accounts receivables, which is recorded as an offset to accounts receivable.
 Changes in the allowance for credit losses are included as a component of operating expenses in the Statements of Operations.
-The Company assess credit losses on a collective basis where similar risk characteristics exist.
-Risk characteristics considered by the Company include customer type, geography, market, credit risk, and age of receivable.
+The Company include customer type, geography, market, credit risk, and age of receivable.
 Receivables that do not share risk characteristics with other receivables, or where known collectively issues exist, are evaluated on an individual basis.
-In determining the allowance for credit losses, the Company considers historical loss rates, adjusted for current market conditions, and reasonable and supportable forecasts of future economic conditions, when applicable.
+In determining the allowance for credit losses of future economic conditions, when applicable.
 Accounts considered to be uncollectible are written off against the allowance for credit losses.
-The allowance for credit losses was \$9,000 and \$9,000 at March 31, 2024 and December 31, 2023, respectively.
+The allowance for credit losses was \$9,000 at June 30, 2024 and \$9,000 at December 31, 2023.